nrj1024/Android-Assignment-Apps/README.md

 # Android-Assignment-Apps
 Android apps for Mobile Application Development Lab Assignment

-- LocationApp [Native application that uses GPS Location Info]
+- LocationApp [1.
+Native application that uses GPS Location Info]
-- TextEditor [Application that reads and write data to the SD]
+- TextEditor [2.
+Application that reads and write data to the SD]